DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 4: 1) US Wildfire counts across all the states per year, 2) US Wildfire size (acres) across all the states per year

 As shown above, the minimum and maximum number of US Wildfires occurred in 1997 and 2006 with a total number of 61,450 and 114,004, respectively.
+Although there is no clear correlation between the number of wildfires with year, the size of fires generally tends to increase later towards 2015 (Fig. 2.
+4-2).
 The distributions of the US wildfires in 1992, 1997, 2006, and 2015 are shown on the following maps.

 |**(1)**|**(2)** |
 | -- | --|